Andrew-Ricciardi/writeups/malicious-websites/README.md

 patched to skip licensing has already had its integrity thrown away, so the patched copy can carry anything, and the sites hosting them make their money from the download page rather than from the file.

-What all three have in common: you run something with more privilege than you would hand a stranger, from someone with no real incentive to be straight with you, in order to beat a check that is not yours.
-If you do want to look at one, throwaway VM with snapshots, no personal accounts, check the signature on any driver before it loads, and assume that anything you ran in there is compromised.
+What all three have in common: they ask you to run something with more privilege than you would hand a stranger, from someone with no real incentive to be straight with you, in order to beat a check that is not yours.
+That is exactly why they are interesting to read and a bad idea to install.
+When I look at one it is offline, in a throwaway VM with snapshots, no personal accounts, and I check the signature on any driver before letting it load.

 ## What Browser Guard does about it